 - In a theology course: research the connection between alcohol and religion throughout history

-Join the Advisory Council on Alcohol, Drugs and Student Health: The Assistant Director of WADE coordinates an Advisory Council of faculty, staff and students to examine the University system around alcohol use and abuse.
+Join the Advisory Council on Alcohol, Drugs and Student Health: The Assistant Director of Student Outreach & Support coordinates an Advisory Council of faculty, staff and students to examine the University system around alcohol use and abuse.
 As a member of the Council, faculty can exercise leadership in proposing new initiatives to change the campus climate.

 Utilize Your Own Research: As faculty members, you are contributing to the field by the way of new information and research.
-Through you research, help us learn how to prevent alcohol abuse on campus or how to help those who are struggling with addiction.
-We are always looking for new partners.
+Through you research, help us learn how to prevent alcohol abuse on campus or how to help those who are struggling with substances.
+We are always looking for new partners and have data that is just waiting to be analyzed!